sammi-turner/Minimal-DWM-Build/README.md

 Nah.
 I don't really need them.

 If you want to run external scripts, then you might be better off starting with the [official default build](https://dwm.suckless.org/) and customising with patches from there.

+## What about Snazzy Window Manager?

+I am no longer maintaining that project, but there is still [a fork of it](https://github.com/Draco309/Snazzy-Window-Manager) on GitHub.